 News like that is difficult to swallow.
 There’s so much information in such a short amount of time.
 There’s much to process and plan, but their faith guides them through it.
 Riley has taken her Ewing Sarcoma diagnosis with a grace, dignity and acceptance far beyond her 15 years.
 Her positivity and light is infectious and evident to all who are around her.
 She’s already a hero too many.

 Riley’s treatments are aggressive.
 Every treatment requires a hospital admission every two weeks for days at a time.
 Unfortunately for Riley, she’s been experiencing extreme negative side effects to her treatment: re-hospitalization, inability to eat, extreme nausea and fatigue, and esophageal sores.
 They are thankful to be so close to her hospital and her wonderful medical team there.
-Riley loves to sing, but the throat sores that she gets from chemo have taken away her ability to sing on many days, and even to speak at all.
-A lot of days she relies on text messaging to communicate because speaking and moving her mouth is too painful.
+Today Riley is a thriving sixteen-year-old and loves coffee, going to Disney World with her family, and binging all her favorite T.V. shows.

 Every child who has been diagnosed with childhood cancer inspires us to Rally On to find better treatments with fewer long-term side effects and, ultimately, cures.
 Please join us in the fight against childhood cancer by making a donation or setting up your own Rally fundraiser today.